Last updated on : 09 Jul, 2025

 Practising Pavanamuktasana can help improve blood circulation, particularly in the abdominal area.
 As you bring your knees towards your chest, the compression created temporarily restricts blood flow.
 When you release the pose, fresh, oxygenated blood rushes back into the organs, enhancing overall circulation and promoting the health of the digestive system.

 In addition to its benefits for the digestive system and blood circulation, Pavanamuktasana also offers advantages for the muscles.
-This pose helps to strengthen and tone the muscles in the abdominal area, back, and legs.
+This pose helps strengthen and tone the muscles in the abdominal area, back, and legs.
 By stretching the muscles of the hips, lower back, and thighs, Pavanamuktasana can increase flexibility over time with regular practice.
-Furthermore, the pose can aid in burning fat around the abdominal region, contributing to a more toned physique.

 People with hernia, heart problems, high blood pressure, spinal injuries, sciatica, recent abdominal surgery, and pregnant women should avoid practising Pavanamuktasana.